DavidRFerreira/NumericalMethodsForNonlinearEquations/README.md

 All these methods show the value of each iteration.

-You should change the function in the code to the one you want to solve.
+You should change the function in the code to the one you want to solve for.